AkshanshSourabh/Cisco-Course/Notes_1.md

          Router will be used for two different networks and hub can be used when we are using the ip of same networks or the same class of network

          ![Hub](images/img1.jpg?raw=true "Title")

+         Switch is taken for connection
+            2960 swtich has 24 normal ports and 2 gigafiber ports